 The vessels were originally expected to displace about 65,000 tonnes, however as construction continued, the revised estimate of 70,600 tonnes was revealed by the Royal Institute of Naval Architects.

 They are built a Short Take-Off and Vertical Landing (STOVL) configuration, deploying the Lockheed Martin F-35B, that simply means they’ll use a ramp to launch aircraft rather than a catapult.

-Facilities for crew will include a cinema, gym areas and four galleys manned by sixty-seven catering staff.
+Facilities for crew include a cinema, gym areas and four galleys manned by sixty-seven catering staff.
 There are four large dining areas, the largest with the capacity to serve 960 meals in one hour.
 There are eleven medical staff for the eight-bed medical facility, which includes an operating theatre and a dental surgery.
 There are 1,600 bunks in 470 cabins, including accommodation for a company of 250 Royal Marines with wide assault routes up to the flight deck.